Army National Guard Sustainability Support

 In 2020, we conducted Energy Audits (EAs) that conformed to ASHRAE Level II Energy Audit standards for the OHARNG.
 The audits were performed at sixteen (16) designated facilities, together comprising approximately 1.046M square feet.
 These audits determined the overall energy and water use in the facilities and established a baseline based on verification of all identified facility energy and water consumption data and industry best practices.

 We visited each site and developed a comprehensive report that examined key metrics and data for each audited facility, including descriptions of each building, its energy and water systems, and energy and water usage.
-We benchmarked each site with similar facilities, identified energy conservation measures (ECMs), water conservation measures (WCMs) and developed Life Cycle Cost Analysis (LCCA) for each ECM/WCM to show the most cost-effective option amongst competing alternatives.
+We benchmarked each site with similar facilities, identified energy conservation measures (ECMs), water conservation measures (WCMs) and developed an LCCA for each ECM/WCM to show the most cost-effective option amongst competing alternatives.

 NASA Economic Impact Analysis Services

-We estimated the economic effects of NASA Langley Research Center (LaRC) and Wallops Flight Facility (WFF) within their respective regions, the Commonwealth of Virginia and nationwide for fiscal years 2016 and 2017 (Contract Nos.
-NNL16AE97P & 80NSSC17P1582).
+We estimated the economic effects of NASA Langley Research Center (LaRC) and Wallops Flight Facility (WFF) within their respective regions, the Commonwealth of Virginia and nationwide for fiscal years 2016 and 2017.
 This estimation supported LaRC in the development of the economic impact section for the 2016 and 2017 Annual Reports.

 We analyzed six important questions to determine the economic impact of LaRC and WFF: